To answer this question, let’s consider a scenario:

 - Assume a universe of individuals or organizations – each with a specific need or want.

-- How does Joe decide what segment of the universe to serve?
-This could involve a quick decision or, on the other hand, it may encompass a more rigorous, strategic analysis of the various segments in his universe.
-Whatever the case, Joe hopes to realize a positive economic return on his investment of time and resources.
+- How does Joe decide which segment of the universe to serve?
+Joe’s choice might involve a quick decision, or, on the other hand, Joe’s choice may entail a more rigorous, strategic analysis of the various segments in his universe.
+Whatever the case, Joe hopes to realize a positive economic return.

-- These other people or institutions would then be considered Joe’s competition.
-For example, Joe may face competition from Jane the Plummer or Bob the Plummer.
+- Still, there is an important issue for Joe to consider; that is, other people or institutions may choose to target the same segment of the universe that Joe seeks to target.
+These other people or institutions would then be considered Joe’s competition.
+For example, Joe may face competition from “Jane the Plumber” or “Bob the Plumber.”

-- Joe wants to elevate his “brand” of plumbing above Jane’s Brand and Bob’s Brand of plumbing.
+- How will Joe differentiate his plumbing products and services from the competition?
+Moreover, Joe wants to elevate his brand of plumbing above Jane’s brand of plumbing and Bob’s brand of plumbing.
 Joe does not want to “brand” his services in an arbitrary fashion.
-Rather, he seeks to create a connection — an emotional connection — with his target customer.
+Instead, Joe seeks to create a connection — an emotional connection — with his target customer.

 © S.B.
 Lemons & Company, L.L.C.
 All rights reserved.